 The minimum number of supervised practice hours completed in accordance with the requirements listed above that are required for entry to the written examination is as follows:

 Further information can be found on the APC website.

 Due to the changes made to the requirements of supervised practice and registration examinations for general registration during COVID-19, documents relevant only to the June and October 2020 examinations are in the table below.

 The oral examination is held in each jurisdiction according to the Schedule of Oral Examinations.
-An Application for a pharmacy intern to be a candidate for an oral examination (practice) - APOE-60 (below) must be lodged by the published closing date for that examination period.
+An Application for a pharmacy intern to be a candidate for an oral examination (practice) - APOE-60 must be lodged by the published closing date for that examination period.
 Further information about the oral examination is detailed in the Pharmacy oral examination (practice) candidate guide.
-This guide (updated April 2019) covers important information such as the philosophy and structure, of the oral examination and includes advice to aid candidate preparation.
+This guide (updated July 2020) covers important information such as the philosophy and structure, of the oral examination and includes advice to aid candidate preparation.
 Candidates are strongly advised to read the candidate guide as part of their preparation for the oral examination.